On Scaling Properties for a Class of Two-Well Problems for Higher Order Homogeneous Linear Differential Operators: Introduction

 \end{thm}

-Let us comment on this: For the special case of the higher order curl and its potential, the generalized symmetrized gradient, this lower bound coincides with the lower bounds from Theorem \ref{thm:scaling_2D_new} and -- given the matching upper bounds -- for $d=2$ these are indeed optimal.
-The estimates from Theorem \ref{thm:lower_bound_p} are obtained by a combination of general high frequency bounds, quantitative coercivity estimates away from the zero set of $p$ and low frequency bounds for which we use careful localization arguments.
-Let us point out that apart from the setting of the higher order curl and $d=2$, we do not know whether the bounds from Theorem \ref{thm:lower_bound_p} are optimal.
+Let us comment on this: Firstly, we highlight that for the special case of the higher order curl and its potential, the generalized symmetrized gradient, the lower bound from \cref{thm:lower_bound_p} coincides with the lower bounds from \cref{thm:scaling_2D_new}.
+Given the matching upper bounds for $d=2$, $\lambda = \frac{1}{2}$ and arbitrary tensor order $m\in \N$ these are indeed optimal.
+The estimates from \cref{thm:lower_bound_p} are obtained by a combination of general high frequency bounds, quantitative coercivity estimates away from the zero set of $p$ and low frequency bounds for which we use careful localization arguments.
+Apart from the setting of the higher order curl and $d=2$, $\lambda = \frac{1}{2}$, we do not know whether the bounds from \cref{thm:lower_bound_p} are optimal.
 We plan to study associated upper bound constructions in future work.
+Secondly, we point out that the assumption on $V$ is such that the theorem is applicable for the model operators $\curl$, $\curl \curl$, $\di$ (and their higher order generalizations).
+From a technical point of view, it allows for an easier splitting argument in Fourier space.
+Without the assumption that $V$ is a finite union of linear spaces, more complicated structures may arise.
+It is feasible that covering arguments can be used to reduce these to similar settings as for the vector space case.
+For the clarity of presentation, we however do not discuss this in the present article.